swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Before we proceed it's important to understand that the following benchmarks are not the silly uninformed things you find on [jsperf.com](http://jsperf.com).
-These benchmarks are designed demonstrate *fundamentally flawed internal design decisions encouraged by JavaScript MVCs that defy global optimization*.
-As far as using [TodoMVC](http://todomvc.com), it's only because it suitably demonstrates how users will their applications on broken semantics.
+Nor are these benchmarks designed to prove that Om is the fastest possible UI component system in the world.
+These benchmarks are designed to demonstrate that JS MVCs often employ *fundamentally flawed internal design decisions that defy global optimization or leave so little guidance that users will inevitably make these same bad design decisions themselves*.
-Again the blame lays not on the APIs that JS MVCs present, rather the internal implementation details due to bad design that leaks through into your own code and inevitably cause performance bottlenecks.

-Of course you can correct these issues on a tedious case by case basis, but the whole point of Om is make an entire class of hand optimizations techniques *obsolete*.
-That's the power of starting with the right design to begin with, an better experience for the end user because the implementation doesn't leak in ridiculous ways.
+Of course you can correct these issues in traditional MVCs on a tedious case by case basis, but the whole point of Om is to deliver comparable levels of component abstraction while making and entire family of common and tedious hand optimization techniques *obsolete*.

 ## Game of Benchmarks